-Volume of Full tuition fees for the Fall and Spring semesters which as of the academic year 2011-2012 are € 10,220 for a full-time academic load for each semester Scholarships of up to 15 credit hours.
+Volume ofFull tuition fees for the Fall and Spring semesters which as of the academic ScholarshipsFull tuition fees for the Fall and Spring semesters which as of the academic year 2011-2012 are € 10,220 for a full-time academic load for each semester of up to 15 credit hours.

-The selection of the successful applicant will take place based on academic Basis for Selection excellence and performance in the AUA Placement Test.
+Basis forThe selection of the successful applicant will take place based on academic Selectionexcellence and performance in the AUA Placement Test.
+The applicants wit excellence and performance in the AUA Placement Test.
 The applicants with the highest average grade on their high school leaving certificate will be chosen.